nexusformat/definitions/misc/impatient/index.rst

    		   @signal = 1
        sample:NXsample
        control:NXmonitor
-       data:NXdata
-   	   data --> /entry/instrument/detector/data

-The following groups are required to be present in all NeXus data files:
+The following two groups are required for all NeXus data files:

 ``entry:NXentry``
     At the top/root level of a NeXus file are the NXentry groups.
     Each entry represents a separate collection of datasets.

 ``data:NXdata``
+    This group is supposed to hold the most important data items of the experiment.
-    This is a convenience group so that a general plotting program can identify *from this group alone* what is the default data to render on a plot.
+    This is a convenience so that a general plotting program can identify *from this group alone* what is the default data to render on a plot.
-    It is supposed to hold the most important data items of the experiment.
+    Therefore the data is linked here from the specific detector entry recording the data which is described below.
+    Axis information is usually included here as well, the details of which are covered in the full manual.

 The following additional groups are present in most NeXus data files: